In more modern SysV R4 Unix systems and their derivatives, the

 during the build step(s)--in the /opt/appname

 tree.
-Log files (which are often kept in /var
+Log files (which are often kept in /var), data

 files, user configuration files, and other such files with changeable